nephio-project/docs/content/en/docs/neo-porch/5_architecture_and_components/repositories/_index.md

 weight: 4
 ---

-# Repository Custom Resource (CR) Overview
+# Porch Repository Overview

 ## What is a Repository CR?

-The Repository Custom Resource (CR) is a Kubernetes resource that represents an external repository containing KRM (Kubernetes Resource Model) configuration packages.
-It serves as Porch's interface to Git repositories and OCI registries that store package content.
+The Porch Repository is a Kubernetes custom resource (https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that represents an external repository containing KPT packages.
+It serves as Porch's interface to Git repositories and OCI* registries that store package content.

 ## Purpose and Use Cases